project-chip/connectedhomeip/docs/guides/matter-repl.md

 3. Through a cloud-hosted REPL Playground that has pre-built versions of the REPL that can be interacted with through a browser.

-This guide provides intructions on how to utilize its various features.
+This guide provides instructions on how to utilize its various features.

 ###